cryptopunksnotdead/punks.starter/README.md

 ## Collection №2 -  The First One Hundred Pixel Art Punks

 Let's take on a bigger pixel art collection.
-Let's try to generate a pixel-perfect copy of the first one hundred punks in the original Larva Labs series in the classic 24x24 format.
+Let's generate a pixel-perfect copy of the first one hundred punks in the original Larva Labs series in the classic 24x24 format.

 Let's copy and (re)use all punk (building) blocks